-Given the high rate of divorced or unwed parents, many parents have begun to examine fathers' rights in child-rearing and family planning.
+Given the high rate of divorced or unwed parents, many parents have begun to examine fathers' rights in child-rearing and parental responsibility.
 Fathers' rights can include a father's right to parenting time with his children, the right to be consulted before adoption, and the right to time off from work to raise his child.

 FindLaw's Fathers' Rights section has the information you need to understand a father's rights in relation to his children.
 In this section, you'll find in-depth articles on fathers' rights, covering topics such as parenting time and the consequences of parenting time interference, fathers' rights before birth and in family planning decisions, and the right to information regarding one's child.
 You can also learn about the fathers' rights movement, proposals for family law reform, and notable fathers' rights legal cases.

 When it comes to family planning, decisions about abortion, adoption, and raising a child can have long-lasting implications for both parents.
 If a parent is considering putting a child up for adoption, the father has the right to object and petition for custody of the child.

 An expectant father who opposes the termination of a pregnancy has generally had no legal right to prevent it.
 Under the U.S. Supreme Court's ruling in Roe v.
 Wade (1973), the decision to terminate a pregnancy prior to viability was seen as a constitutional privacy right of the woman.
 Prior state regulations that sought to require a husband's consent to abortion were struck down.
 In Dobbs v.
 Jackson Women's Health Organization (2022), the Court overturned its ruling in Roe.
 This means a woman's privacy rights in the abortion decision are now left to state law.
 The rights of a potential father prior to a child's birth may vary from state to state.